jwalton/passport-api-docs/README.md

 const myPassport = new passport.Passport();
 ```

-You'd want to do this if you want to use Passport in a library, and you don't want to polute the "global" passport with your authentication strategies.
+You'd want to do this if you want to use Passport in a library, and you don't want to pollute the "global" passport with your authentication strategies.

 ### passport.initialize()